 Predictions.
 Our demonstrative foraging model reveals that energy gains and fitness are maximized by generalist strategies and consumption of C3 plants, consistent with our preliminary result that body condition (% fat) increases with assimilation of C3 resources and that generalists have higher survival (Figs 5-6).
 We predict the empirical diet of an individual consumer foraging on C3 perennial forbs and shrubs will map onto the niche manifold near the hypothetical black rodent silhouette.
 Conversely, we predict that an empirical consumer foraging on C4 grasses will map near the hypothetical white silhouette.
 We also predict that there will be a significant correlation between the measures of fitness estimated in Q2 (body condition, survival) and CV, providing opportunities to predict diet-mediated fitness variation.
 We suggest that this dietary niche manifold perspective is well-suited provide insight into the drivers of foraging and fitness of consumers.
 For example, our foraging model predicts that fitness increases with consumption of C3 perennial shrubs (Fig. 8B), but this relationship is driven by creosote, a resource with high secondary metabolite concentrations that requires significant metabolic processing by the consumer.
 Integrating additional metrics of resource quality, consumer energetics, as well as individual-level data on species, ontogeny and gut microbiomes will enable direct comparison of empirical and simulated foraging strategies to understand the importance of consumer and resource traits for population dynamics.

 Incorporating Ecological and Physiological Constraints into Foraging Models.
 We have shown how the foraging strategies of empirical consumers can be evaluated relative to simulations based on a minimalist set of constraints.
 Ultimately, we will establish a fundamental foraging niche space based on a model that incorporates both physiological and ecological constraints of both the consumer and its resources.
 To do this, we will expand upon a previous model constructed to examine the consequences of rodent body size and caching behavior, where foraging strategies are the product of a state-dependent fitness-maximization Stochastic Dynamic Program (SDP; Yeakel et al. 2020).
 We will extend this approach to assess the effects of consumer i) energetic state and ii) microbiome state.
 While the former is explored in Yeakel et al. (2020), the impact of a consumer’s microbiome on foraging behavior is not well understood.
-Microbiome states facilitate enzymatic conditions within the consumer’s gut and determine the digestive efficiencies of foods, potentially impacting behavior (Akame et al. 2019).
-Linking a low-D descriptor of microbiome state (e.g., alpha diversity) to consumer physiological state in an SDP (Clark & Mangel 1996) will enable us to include the effects of ecological and physiological constraints to derive the fundamental foraging niche.
+Microbiome states facilitate enzymatic conditions within the consumer’s gut and determine the digestive efficiencies of foods, potentially impacting behavior (Akamai et al. 2019).
+Linking a low-D descriptor of microbiome state (e.g., alpha diversity) to consumer physiological state in an SDP (Clark & Mangel 2000) will enable us to include the effects of ecological and physiological constraints to derive the fundamental foraging niche.
 As SDPs quantify fitness explicitly, fitness expectations that correlate with survivorship will emerge naturally, and integrated into the diffusion map as in Figure 8B.
 Empirical data on foraging, microbiome, and survival will allow us to iteratively verify and update the model.

 Methods